Human-like object concept representations emerge naturally in multimodal large language models: Methods

+Comparison between ChatGPT-3.5 and GPT-4 was conducted directly based on their choice consistency with human on a specific set of 2,171 triplets.
+We conducted a total of 5 comparisons, each based on randomly selecting 1,000 samples from these 2,171 samples, and finally reported the average result. \\

+\textbf{Dimensional relevance score for odd-one-out choice.} For a given triplet, we compute the original predicted softmax probabilities based on the entire low-dimensional embeddings of each image within the triplet.
+Then, we iteratively remove a certain dimension from the low-dimensional embeddings, calculate the softmax probabilities predicted by the pruned embeddings, and then compute the difference between the softmax probabilities obtained before and after pruning.
+This difference is taken as the relevance score for that dimension.
+This approach has been used in a previous study \cite{mahner2024dimensions}. \\

 \textbf{Dimension naming.} In defining the human mental embedding, the dimension names from a previous investigation were employed as references \cite{hebart2023things}.
-However, for LLM and MLLM, each of the 66 dimensions within the embedding was associated with common-sense labels through a straightforward naming task.
-This task involved participants observing a 1-by-12 array of object images, tasked with identifying the shared property depicted in the images.
+However, for LLM and MLLM, each of the 66 dimensions within the embedding was associated with common-sense labels through a straightforward naming procedure.
+Specifically, we analyze a set of 1-by-12 images of objects and identify shared properties described in the images.
 Each array consisted of images selected from the top of one dimension from the embedding.
-Ten participants were instructed to provide concise labels, limited to 1–2 words, describing the arrayed images.
-Subsequently, word clouds were generated to visualize participant responses, showcasing the distribution of labels based on frequency, utilizing the wordcloud function in MATLAB (Mathworks) with default settings.
-Finally, the lead authors of this study gave intuitive labels for each dimension, taking into account their own judgment and the feedback provided by the participants.\\
+Ten of the authors provided concise labels, limited to 1–2 words, describing the arrayed images.
+Subsequently, word clouds were generated to visualize dimension names, showcasing the distribution of labels based on frequency, utilizing the wordcloud function in MATLAB (Mathworks) with default settings.
+Finally, the lead authors of this study gave intuitive labels for each dimension.
+Dimension labels were also summed up by the MLLM (here gemini-pro-1.5-exp) with the prompt as follows: "\emph{There are 9 subfigures in the picture.
+Please use 1-2 English words or phrases to describe the common theme represented by these 9 subfigures.}"\\